Meatfucker/metatron/README.md

 # settings.cfg

 settings.cfg provides all of the settings for the bot.
 If the example file has more than one line with the same first value, that means you can have multiple.
-For example you can have multiple models= lines to list all of your models.
+For example you can have multiple models= lines to list all of your model defaults.

 See https://github.com/oobabooga/text-generation-webui/tree/main/api-examples For some info on Oobas API and https://github.com/AUTOMATIC1111/stable-diffusion-webui/discussions/3734 for info on the A1111 API.